qfeuilla/MiniLLMLib/README.md

   ```bash
   pytest tests/
   ```
-- See [docs/contributing.md](docs/contributing.md) for contribution guidelines.
+- See [Contributing](https://minillmlib.readthedocs.io/en/latest/contributing.html) for contribution guidelines.

 ---

-For more, see the full documentation in the `docs/` folder or open an issue on GitHub if you need help.
+For more, see the full documentation at [minillmlib.readthedocs.io](https://minillmlib.readthedocs.io/) or open an issue on [GitHub](https://github.com/qfeuilla/MiniLLMLib) if you need help.